 The reason that we launched @BambuuBrush® was to make positive social change in the developing world and to combat plastic pollution.
 We have given a lot of thought to what we want to achieve through our company’s charitable giving and how our ambitions can be realised.
 We want to be a part of the action and part of the solution - to set up the projects that we help to fund and ensure that we are creating the most impact.
 We don’t want a standard corporate social responsibility policy.
 It’s simply not us.

-Alongside donating 10% of profits from the sale of each of our Purposeful Products to Humanitas Charity, we have also committed to work as Environmental Project Directors for Humanitas - spearheading our collective ambition to bring about effective humanitarian change alongside environmental action.
+We donate 10% of profits from the sale of each of our Purposeful Products to Humanitas Charity, spearheading our collective ambition to bring about effective humanitarian change alongside environmental action.
 Humanitas offers homes, education and healthcare to some of the world’s most vulnerable children, and we are working with them to expand their work to protect the natural environment in the communities where these children live.

 This year we plan to pilot a social enterprise project, Plastic Swap Shop 1.0, in Ayensuako, Ghana – the location of the Humanitas school that we visited in 2020.
 It’s a very simple idea, but the potential for it to be replicated in communities living in poverty around the world is huge.

 Our first aim is to install a plastic re-moulding machine in Ayensuako.
 The villagers will collect plastic and hand it in to our recycling facility in exchange for household products.
 The machine will make bowls, water containers and building bricks that will positively impact the quality of people’s lives in the community.
 The collectors can keep or sell and earn extra income for their families creating a localised currency for plastic.